Hanauma Bay

 It’s also a protected marine area, and you can tell.
 The reef feels alive in a way that’s hard to miss, even if you’re not really looking for anything specific.

 Before heading down, everyone has to watch a short conservation video.
-It only takes a few minutes, but it explains why things are a bit more controlled here.
+It only takes a few minutes, but it explains why things work differently here, and why the number of visitors is limited each day.

 Snorkeling at Hanauma Bay